threedworld-mit/tdw/Documentation/lessons/agents/overview.md

 Replicants are human-like, or "humanoid" agents.
 They are embodied and physically response to the environment.
 They have far more sophisticated motion planning than robots or Magnebots and can have specialized animation routines for specific actions.

-**Trade-offs:** Replicants are responsive to collisions unresponsive to weight and forces.
-A robot or Magnebot can try to pick up a heavy object and fail or tip over.
-A replicant isn't powered by simulated drive motors.
-If a replicant picks up a heavy object, it can act *as if* the object is too heavy to lift the object but the physics engine alone won't be determining the outcome of the action.
+**Trade-offs:** Unlike robots or Magnebots, replicant joints aren't motorized.
+If a replicant tries to pick up a large object, it might act *as if* the object is too heavy to lift but the physics engine alone won't determine the outcome of the action.

 ### Embodied avatar